duongel/immich-installer/README.md

 ### Post-Install: Setting up External Library

-If you provided a path for an External Library (e.g., /media/hdd/photos) during installation, follow these steps to make them visible in Immich:
+If you provided a path for an External Library (e.g. /mnt/nas/photos) during installation, follow these steps to make them visible in Immich:
 - Log in to Immich as the Admin user
 - Click on your user icon and then **Administration** (top right corner)
 - Go to **External Libraries** in the left sidebar